FrontRunner: Stations

-Accidents
+Notable accidents

 On January 24, 2017, a FrontRunner train impacted the front trailer of a FedEx double semi-trailer truck at a North Salt Lake crossing.
 The impact was of sufficient force to crush and split the trailer and fling its contents down the tracks.
 The crossing lights and gates did not operate during the train's approach so there was no warning to vehicles in the crossing.
 Furthermore, snow and ice were present at the time of the accident limiting visibility.
 There were no significant injuries in the accident.
 A police cruiser was in the opposite lane near the crossing with its dash camera active.
 The accident video was released to the media and quickly became popular.
 UTA investigated the incident and fired an employee after determining he had improperly raised the gates without following procedures that would have made the crossing safe.